-7.3.1.1 Following consultation with the aviation stakeholders including the consultation with helicopter operators undertaken by Hornsea Project One (see Table 8.3 in volume 2, chapter 8 Aviation, Military and Communication), it is understood that HMRs would not require revision because in most cases, helicopters will continue to fly their preferred routes in VFR directly over the wind turbines at the specified MSA.
+- 7.3.1.1 Following consultation with the aviation stakeholders, including an aviation workshop held in September 2017 for Hornsea Three (see Table 8.3 in volume 2, chapter 8 Aviation, Military and Communication), it is understood that HMRs would not require revision because in most cases, helicopters will continue to fly their preferred routes in VFR directly over the wind turbines at the specified MSA.
 In Instrument Meteorological Conditions (IMC) and when the isotherm level is at an altitude that requires the helicopter to fly at less than 3,000 ft. or 2,500 ft. (dependant on direction of travel, and being the required height for Hornsea Project One, Hornsea Project Two and Hornsea Three), an obstacle free route is required.
-There are other available route deviation options, including around Hornsea Project One and Hornsea Project Two to the west of the two projects, or to the east of Hornsea Project Three, or potentially between Hornsea Project One and Hornsea Project Two, and Hornsea Three.
-This route is a corridor of 3.9 nm in width between Hornsea Three and Hornsea Project One and Hornsea Project Two as shown in Figure 7.3.
+There are available route deviation options, including: - To the east of Hornsea Three; or - Between Hornsea Project One and Hornsea Project Two, and Hornsea Three.